Investors seen warming to share issues as bond fashion fades

 Follow-on activity, which includes accelerated block sales of existing shares, was up 15 percent on 2011, accounting for 71 percent of ECM volumes this year.

-Other large deals included AIG exiting Asian insurer AIA Group (1299.HK) and Italian bank UniCredit's (CRDI.MI) capital hike.
+Other large deals included AIG exiting Asian insurer AIA Group and Italian bank UniCredit's capital hike.

 TOP SPOT

-Goldman Sachs (GS.N) retained its position at the top of the global ECM investment banking league table, the Thomson Reuters data showed, after being involved in many of the year's biggest offerings including the $16 billion float of Facebook (FB.O).
+Goldman Sachs retained its position at the top of the global ECM investment banking league table, the Thomson Reuters data showed, after being involved in many of the year's biggest offerings including the $16 billion float of Facebook.

 Bolstered by the Facebook offering, the U.S. saw its strongest year for IPOs since 2007, although the bulk of activity was made up of smaller, high-growth deals clustered around the technology and retail sectors.